 3. Can you use a coupon that says “Available at Walmart” at Target?

 Yup — as long as the “Redeemable at …” or “Available at …” coupon also states “Manufacturer Coupon” on it.
 Many of the printable coupons from Coupons.com have a store suggestion on them.
 Keep in mind, this is only a suggestion.
 Some retailers like Walmart pay to have their names printed on manufacturer coupons, but this doesn’t mean you can’t use them at other stores.
 Unless the coupon specifically says …

 “Redeemable only at …”

 If a coupon has the term “Redeem only at …” on it, redeem at the store listed.
 The coupon is a manufacturer coupon, but only the store listed will be compensated for the value.

 If the coupon says “Only at …” that means the product itself is only available at a particular store.
 However, if the coupon has a long expiration date, it may be good to hold on to this coupon until more stores receive the item, pushing the price down.

 4. What does “Limit of 4 like coupons” mean?

-When you see this verbiage on a coupon, it means you may only use four (or the indicated amount) of the same, identical coupon in the same transaction.
-Basically the company is saying, “Okay, we want you to stock up on our brands, but we don’t want you to wipe out an entire store’s product in one shopping trip, so we’ll limit you to four per transaction.”
+When you see this fine print on coupons, it means you may only use four (or the indicated amount) of the same identical coupon in the same transaction.
+Basically, the company is saying, “Okay, we want you to stock up on our brands, but we don’t want you to wipe out an entire store’s product in one shopping trip, so we’ll limit you to four per transaction.”

 Here’s an example of this coupon rule: